binaryben/gud/README.md

-<blockquote><details><summary>⚠️ <strong>Notice of Proposal</strong> - click to read</summary><br />
+<blockquote><details><summary>⚠️ <strong>State of Development</strong> - click to read</summary><br />

 👋 G'day!
 Thanks for checking out my project.
-This is a note to let you know the current official status of this project is 'proposed'.
-Development is probably underway in the [alpha branch](#) by now, but please be aware that anything you read below is written solely as a goal state to help guide development.

-**What does this mean for you?
-In short, it probably won't work for you ... yet!**

-If you like the proposal though, please show your support by starring and watching the repo to receive alerts as development progresses.
-Developers are welcome to check out the other branches to see the progress directly and may even make contributions if they are feeling brave enough!
+This project is in a very early stage of development.
+There is much to do.
+Please be aware, here be dragons!

 </details></blockquote>